Ferrari World theme park was opened to the visitors in Yas Island in 2010. Credit: GagliardiPhotography via Shutterstock.

 Yas Island is a leisure and entertainment destination and one of the largest natural islands in Abu Dhabi, United Arab Emirates (UAE).

-Covering a land area of 2,500ha with approximately 32km of beachfront shoreline, the project has seamlessly integrated various components such as world-class theme parks, luxurious hotels, residential communities, retail outlets, entertainment venues and more.
+Covering a land area of 2,500 hectares (ha) with approximately 32km of beachfront shoreline, the project has seamlessly integrated various components such as world-class theme parks, luxurious hotels, residential communities, retail outlets, entertainment venues and more.

-The $40bn island project was developed by Aldar Properties, a real estate company based in the UAE.
+The $40bn (Dh146.9bn) island project is being developed by Aldar Properties, a real estate company based in the UAE.

 Miral is a developer and asset management company based in Abu Dhabi, responsible for the development and management of Yas Island.